santosfamilyfoundation/SantosInstallation/README.md

 4. Decide if your SantosPlatform will operate on a local machine, or on remote servers.

 ### 4a: Local installation (for testing and development)
+First, download the Santos Vagrant box from [this link](https://goo.gl/6hl76J).
+Add it to your vagrant boxes with the command `vagrant box add santosbox santos.box`.

 In the directory where SantosInstallation was cloned, run `vagrant up` to begin the install process.
 This step takes about 10 minutes to complete.
 Verify installation with `vagrant ssh` and opening a python shell.
 Here, try `import storage`.